-Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+Schools have an important role to play in supporting the mental health and wellbeing of their pupils including those with the potential to self-harm.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Governing bodies should ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
 We have an identified Mental Health Lead in school who will work closely with the DSL and other senior leaders.
-More information can be found in the DfE guidance 'Mental health and behaviour in schools'.
+More information can be found in the DfE guidance 'Mental health and behaviour in schools' and, in relation to supporting pupils who may be or suspected to be self-harming, the guidance from NICE 'Self-harm: assessment, management and preventing recurrence'.